ml-energy/leaderboard-v2/docs/colosseum.md

-> Step into the ML.ENERGY Colosseum, where language models duel with intellect, and your judgment tips the scales of victory.
+> Enter the ML.ENERGY Colosseum, where language models duel with intellect, and your judgment tips the scales of victory.

 ### Rules of the Colosseum